What is a Guarantor Loan?

 A guarantor loan is an unsecured loan, where someone else is responsible for making your repayments if you are unable to.
 For example, if you are unable to pay back your loan and your parent is the guarantor, they will have to pay your monthly repayments for you.

-Guarantor loans are a loan alternative commonly taken out by people with a poor credit rating because lenders are reluctant to offer them a loan, without a guarantee that they will be paid back.
+Guarantor loans are commonly taken out by people with a poor credit rating because lenders are reluctant to offer them a loan, without a guarantee that they will be paid back.
 Often, lenders will need the guarantor to be a homeowner or someone who can prove that they have enough wealth to cover the cost of the loan.

 How do Guarantor Loans work?